Free Tool — 6 Probe Regions

 Free Global Latency Detector

-Measure exact latency from 15 real probe locations across AWS and DigitalOcean.
-See DNS resolution, TCP handshake, TLS negotiation, and TTFB broken down per region.
+Measure detailed latency from selected probe regions.
+See DNS resolution, TCP handshake, TLS negotiation, and TTFB broken down clearly.

 What We Check